-The United Nations Is Leading Change
+The United Nations is leading change

-These 17 Sustainable Development Goals (SDG) build on the success of the Millennium Development Goals (MDG), which reached their target completion date in 2015.
+These 17 Sustainable Development Goals (SDG) build on the success of the Millennium Development Goals (MDG), which reached its target completion date in 2015.
 The new goals are unique in that they call on all countries to participate - whereas the MDG only applied to the developed world.

-Let's Take a Look at the UN Sustainable Development Goals:
+Let's take a look at the UN Sustainable Development Goals:

 - No Poverty

 - Gender Equality

 - Clean Water and Sanitation

 - Decent Work and Economic Growth

 - Sustainable Cities and Communities